MrOhgi/BDOAffinity/README.md

 **Step 1**

-    Create the Batch File:
+    Create the Batch File within the Black Desert Online folder:

         1. Open a text editor like Notepad.
-        2. Copy and paste the script code (provided below) into the text editor.
+        2. Copy and paste the script code into the text editor.
         3. Save the file with a .bat extension (e.g., SetAffinity.bat):
             In the Save As dialog, choose Save as type: All Files.
             Ensure the file name ends with .bat (e.g., SetAffinity.bat).